Arriving Soon: Incredible New Journeys for 2023 & 2024!

 Step aboard our 5-star Vantage Deluxe World Travel's Ocean Odyssey and uncover the beauty of the British Isles on this fascinating expedition voyage with Vantage Deluxe World Travel.
 There are more than 6,000 islands comprising the British Isles, but only a handful of them are ever seen by curious travelers.
 Now, your nimble new 5-star ship brings the best of them within easy reach.

 On this small ship cruise, you’ll discover the wild Hebrides, born of volcanoes and carved by glaciers, the Isle of Man, with its distinctive Manx culture, and lush Scilly and the misty Isle of Skye.
 See the massive horizontal slabs that form Giant’s Causeway in Northern Ireland and the bizarre monoliths of Callanish, a circular ritual site older than Stonehenge.
 Walk around fortifications that were civilized by monks and breached by Vikings.
 Contrast the medieval castles of Wales with the Victorian charm of Belfast.
 And bookend your cruise with included stays in Dublin and Edinburgh, where you may also extend your time.

 Best of all, even when you are cruising to distant shores, luxurious comfort is right at your fingertips.
 With a brand-new, state-of-the-art ship that boasts an onboard spa, gym facilities, and many other luxury amenities, you can confidently add some remotely rugged destinations to your travel to-do list.
-Our ship’s small size also lets you navigate to exclusive ports larger ships can’t reach, with minimal tendering where you will be required to have the physical agility to maneuver getting on and off of tenders/Zodiac boats.
-And with fewer travelers onboard, you’ll have more impactful and Cultural Discoveries with locals, Tour Directors, lecturers, and more.
+Our ship’s small size also lets you navigate to exclusive ports larger ships can’t reach and, with fewer travelers onboard, you’ll have more impactful and Cultural Discoveries with locals, Tour Directors, lecturers, and more.
 Please note that the nature of these journeys requires a certain level of physical fitness, and guests should be able to walk three miles unassisted over potentially-uneven terrain, be prepared to anchor at ports requiring the use of a tender and/or Zodiac operations, and possess the physical agility to embark and disembark small crafts in unpredictable waters.